Skip to main content

 Ray Dashboard

 Ray Dashboard is a consolidated tool for monitoring and debugging your applications available when the Ray cluster is running.
-To access the logs, select the Ray Dashboard tab and then Logs tab.
+To access the logs, select the Ray Dashboard tab and then the Logs tab.

 Logs CLI